daleparr/AffinityEngine/README.md

 # AffinityEngine
 Identifying product affinities and customer behavior insights.

-# Product Affinity Insights & Predictions
+# Product Affinity Insights & Recommendations

 ## Overview
 This project demonstrates product affinity discovery using the Apriori algorithm on an anonymized customer transaction dataset using circa 30,000 customer profiles.
-The goal is to uncover product affinities and predict future co-purchases, enabling more effective cross-sell and upsell strategies.
+The goal is to uncover product affinities and predict future co-purchases, enabling recommendations for more effective cross-sell and upsell strategies.

 ### Hypotheses
 - **Hypothesis 1**: Identify strong co-purchase patterns between specific products.